iammatthias/feral-pure-internet/README.md

 - Bluesky
   -- https://iammatthias.com/posts/1732585567703-pure-internet-bluesky
   -- This was a fun experiment inspired by [Daniel Mangum's prior work](https://danielmangum.com/posts/this-website-is-hosted-on-bluesky/).
 It leverages a few pieces of Bluesky's underlying AtProtocol, namely the Personal Data Server (PDS) and content addressable blob storage.

-## This exploration

-This is a monorepo built with pnpm workspaces, and is deployed to a Raspberry Pi Zero W.

 ## Local Development